Gary Etherington

-Gary Etherington (born April 22, 1958 in England) is a retired English-American soccer player who began his professional career in the North American Soccer League before moving to the Major Indoor Soccer League.
+Gary Etherington (born April 22, 1958, in England) is a retired soccer player who began his professional career in the North American Soccer League before moving to the Major Indoor Soccer League.
 He earned seven caps with the U.S. national team.
 Since retiring, Etherington has coached youth soccer and is a soccer equipment salesman.

 Youth

 Etherington was born in England but migrated to the U.S. with his family when he was fifteen.
 His family settled in Virginia where he attended Mount Vernon High School in Alexandria, Virginia, playing both soccer and as a placekicker on his high school football team.
 Etherington was also a member of the United States U-20 men's national soccer team in 1976 as it attempted to qualify for the 1977 FIFA World Youth Championship.
 Etherington scored six goals to go with striker partner Rick Davis who scored eight.
 Despite their outstanding production, the U.S. finished third in the CONCACAF and did not qualify for the tournament.

 In 1976, The New York Cosmos of the North American Soccer League sign 18-year-old Gary Etherington.
 The previous spring he was on the Annandale, Virginia team that beat Westport in overtime, in Westport, in the Eastern U.S. finals, then went on to capture what is now the U-19 McGuire Cup national championship.
 The Annandale Cavaliers defeated Fountain Valley, California 4–0 in the semi-finals and Sparta of Chicago (3–0) in the finals.
 Future Cosmos teammate Ricky Davis played for Fountain Valley.